benjamin-recht/benjamin-recht.github.io/_posts/2020-07-14-there-are-none.md

 	\dot{x}_t = Ax_t + B_\star u_t + w_t \,,
 $$

-though we defined the controller with the matrix $B$.
+though we computed the optimal controller with the matrix $B$.
 Define an error signal, $e_t = x_t - \hat{x}_t$, that measures the current deviation between the actual state and the estimate.
 Then we have

 $$
 \begin{aligned}